yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-tables.md

 Use the following guidance when managing tables and indexes in universes with DR configured.

-## Best practices

-If you are performing application upgrades involving both adding and dropping tables, perform the upgrade in two parts: first add tables, then drop tables.

 ## Tables

+Note: If you are performing application upgrades involving both adding and dropping tables, perform the upgrade in two parts: first add tables, then drop tables.

 ### Add a table to DR